 Principles:

-Soldering is the process of joining two metals by the use of a third that sticks to both surfaces and has a low melting point, making it easy to work with.
-Soldering is very similar to gluing, however unlike most glues, solder is electrically conducting.
-This makes it ideal for joining circuit elements such as wires, resistors, capacitors, and integrated circuit chips, where current must flow relatively unimpeded between components.
+Soldering is the process of joining two metals by the use of a third that adheres to both surfaces and has a low melting point, making it easy to work with.
+Soldering is very similar to gluing; however, unlike most glues, solder is electrically conducting.
+This makes it ideal for joining circuit elements, such as wires, resistors, capacitors, and integrated circuit chips, where current must flow relatively unimpeded between components.

 Soldering is different from welding in that the surfaces to be soldered are not themselves melted.